 Since you’ll be seeing subjects from a longer distance, it’d be wise to get ones with higher magnification to have a clearer and brighter view.

 With these features, they’re generally designed to be straight and compact, which makes them lightweight and easy to carry around during long walks.
-This is why they’re also the most popular binoculars in the market.
+This is why they’re also the most popular choices for binoculars for bird watching in Singapore.